BrianFugate/codecademy-credit-card-checker/README.md

 # codecademy-credit-card-checker

 This JS code is for a Codecademy project in the Full-Stack Engineer career path.
-The project is the first of two at the end of the JavaScript Syntax, Part II part of the Building Interactive Websites section of the course curriculum.
+The project is the first of two at the end of the JavaScript Syntax, Part II portion of the Building Interactive Websites section of the course curriculum.